Cirhuzalain/Dogvscat/.ipynb_checkpoints/README-checkpoint.md

 ## Create and activate conda environment

-Use `conda env create -f environment.yaml` command
+Use `conda env create -f environment.yaml` and `conda activate assignment` command

 ## Train and evaluate the model